 The soft white sand, emerald water and relaxed atmosphere, will make you not want to leave.

-The weather in Koh Samui differs slightly from the rest of Thailand, with the driest season being from January to March, fairly dry season from April to September, and the wet season from October to December.
+The weather in Koh Samui differs slightly from the rest of Thailand, with the driest season being from January to March, the fairly dry season from April to September, and the wet season from October to December.

 Ko Pha Ngan

-Ko Pha Ngan is also a part of Chumphon Archipelago, and located between Ko Samui and Ko Tao.
+Ko Pha Ngan is also a part of the Chumphon Archipelago, and is located between Ko Samui and Ko Tao.
 The beauty and wildness of Koh Pha Ngan make it popular among nature lovers.
 It is also well known for its full moon parties.

 The best time to visit Ko Pha Ngan is from December to March, when the water is high, clean and perfect for swimming.
 July-August is another high season.
 Avoid visiting during the dry season from April to June, when water in the best beaches on the northwest coast is shallow, and useless for swimming.

 Ko Tao, literally meaning Turtle Island, is an island 70 km / 43½ miles north of Samui, and just off the Central Gulf Coast of Southern Thailand.
 As a part of the Chumphon Archipelago, it is a diving and snorkeling paradise with the clearest seas and best underwater visibility in the Gulf of Thailand.